grandcloud-oss/org-mcp-demo/README.md

 This repository demonstrates how to set up custom GitHub Copilot agents that integrate with Model Context Protocol (MCP) servers.

+## Testing MCP Servers Directly

+Before creating custom agents, it can be useful to first test the MCP servers directly to ensure they're working correctly.
+This allows you to verify connectivity and functionality independently from the agent configuration.

+See the [GitHub documentation on extending the coding agent with MCP](https://docs.github.com/en/copilot/how-tos/use-copilot-agents/coding-agent/extend-coding-agent-with-mcp) for instructions on how to configure and test MCP servers locally.

+This repository includes two example MCP server configurations for Neo4j in [`sample-mcp-config/`](sample-mcp-config/):
+- [`neo4j-mcp-docker-config.json`](sample-mcp-config/neo4j-mcp-docker-config.json) - Docker-based MCP server configuration
+- [`neo4j-mcp-local-config.json`](sample-mcp-config/neo4j-mcp-local-config.json) - Local Python-based MCP server configuration

 ## What are Custom GitHub Copilot Agents?

 Custom agents extend GitHub Copilot's capabilities by providing specialized tools and domain-specific knowledge.
 They can be configured to use external tools, APIs, and MCP servers to perform complex tasks beyond standard code completion.